Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.syncIdentifier = function(identifierType, identifier, authState, success, fail);
 ```

-* The _identifierType \(String\)_ contains the `identifier type`, and this parameter should not be null or empty.
+* The _identifierType (String)_ contains the `identifier type`, and this parameter should not be null or empty.
-* The _identifier \(String\)_ contains the `identifier` value, and this parameter should not be null or empty.
+* The _identifier (String)_ contains the `identifier` value, and this parameter should not be null or empty.

   If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension.

-* _authState_ value indicating authentication state for the user and contains one of the following `ACPMobileVisitorAuthenticationState` values:
+* _authState (ACPMobileVisitorAuthenticationState)_ value indicating authentication state for the user and contains one of the following [ACPMobileVisitorAuthenticationState](identity-api-reference#cordova-acpmobilevisitorauthenticationstate) values.
-  * `ACPIdentity.ACPMobileVisitorAuthenticationStateAuthenticated`
-  * `ACPIdentity.ACPMobileVisitorAuthenticationStateLoggedOut`
-  * `ACPIdentity.ACPMobileVisitorAuthenticationStateUnknown`
 * _success_ is a callback containing the visitor id type, value, and authentication state if the `syncIdentifier` API executed without any errors.
 * _fail_ is a callback containing error information if the `syncIdentifier` API was executed with errors.